Woolworth Building under construction. Image via Library of Congress

-Here, we’re sharing with you some of those impressive images and on August 12th, you can join our exclusive tour of the Woolworth Building which will take you down the three cellar levels of the landmarked building, as well as a guided walk through the stunning lobby.
-You’ll get a complete picture of the engineering feat and aesthetic masterpiece that the Woolworth Building is.
+Here, we’re sharing with you some of those impressive images and on August 12th, you can join our exclusive VIP tour of the Woolworth Building, led by the great grand daughter of the architect Cass Gilbert:

 A caisson air pressure station at the Woolworth Building construction site.
 Image via MCNY

 To build on the mud site, Woolworth had to sink 69 pneumatic caissons to 100 to 120 feet below grade for the foundations.
 Caissons are watertight chambers used also in the construction of the Brooklyn Bridge.
 Then, an attempt was made to drill through the foundations for a fresh water source.

 Model of the Woolworth Building foundations.
 Image via MCNY